Printers / Mobile / Screenreaders

 Discontinued Topographic Map Series

-County Map Series/1:50K scale Topographic maps for US counties.
-An intermediate and now discontinued series.
+County Map Series/1:50K scale Topographic maps for individual US counties at an intermediate scale.
 Not all states were mapped in this series, and our collection is by no means complete.
 These date from the 1970s-1980s.
-Filed under call number I 19.108/ along east wall in Map Room.
+I 19.108:

 For an index, see Riley Moffat, Map Index to Topographic Quadrangles of the United States, 1882 - 1940.
 GA 405 .M64 1986 (Map Room Reference).